Why You Need To Look At This Metric Before Buying Moderna Inc. (NASDAQ:MRNA)

 Is the stock of MRNA attractive?

-In related news, President, Hoge Stephen sold 15,000 shares of the company’s stock in a transaction that recorded on Apr 13.
-The sale was performed at an average price of 146.62, for a total value of 2,199,300.
-As the sale deal closes, the General Counsel and Secretary, HENDERSON LORI M. now sold 6,600 shares of the company’s stock, valued at 967,692.
-Also, See remarks, Andres Juan sold 5,000 shares of the company’s stock in a deal that was recorded on Apr 12.
-The shares were price at an average price of 142.46 per share, with a total market value of 712,300.
-Following this completion of acquisition, the Chief Medical Officer, Zaks Tal Zvi now holds 5,000 shares of the company’s stock, valued at 694,818.
+In related news, Chief Medical Officer, Zaks Tal Zvi sold 5,000 shares of the company’s stock in a transaction that recorded on Apr 19.
+The sale was performed at an average price of 163.05, for a total value of 815,232.
+As the sale deal closes, the See remarks, Andres Juan now sold 5,000 shares of the company’s stock, valued at 830,850.
+Also, Chief Executive Officer, Bancel Stephane sold 11,046 shares of the company’s stock in a deal that was recorded on Apr 16.
+The shares were price at an average price of 166.44 per share, with a total market value of 1,838,493.
+Following this completion of acquisition, the Chief Executive Officer, Bancel Stephane now holds 10,000 shares of the company’s stock, valued at 1,587,600.
 In the last 6 months, insiders have changed their ownership in shares of company stock by 2.50%.